Linz Hauptbahnhof: Station building

 The bus terminal is used by Postbuses and some bus and trolleybus routes operated by Linz Linien.
 It is also used by the Welser company's regional buses, which connect Linz with the neighbouring communities of Traun and Ansfelden.

 The railway platforms are accessible via the intermediate level of the building.
 Here, alongside the ÖBB ticket windows, information services, and the ÖBB club lounge, are shops and restaurants.

 In the basement, there are stops for all three lines of the Linz tramway network, and an underground parking garage.

-Due to its short transfer routes, large size and bright ambience, the building has repeatedly won the Verkehrsclub Österreich's award for the most popular and beautiful railway station in Austria, ahead of the central stations at Klagenfurt, Wiener Neustadt, and Wels.
+This building has repeatedly won the Verkehrsclub Österreich's award for the most popular and beautiful railway station in Austria, ahead of the central stations at Klagenfurt, Wiener Neustadt, and Wels.

 Train services

 The station is served by the following services: